 - On the follow-up screen, select the Disable option.

-- Once you disable Console Sharing and Offline Play on your console, go to the other PS5 and log in to your PSN account.
+- Once you disable Console Sharing and Offline Play on your console, proceed to the other PS5 and log in to your PSN account.

-- After that, navigate to the Console Sharing and Offline Play option again via the instructions above.
+- After that, navigate to the Console Sharing and Offline Play option again, following the instructions above.

 - This time around, select the Don’t Disable option.